left face b

 Price: $80

 Left Face B, or Mystery B as it’s also known, is a beautiful line that meanders up Left Face which sits to the left of Platteklip Gorge if you’re facing the mountain.
 Part of the route involves a spectacular traverse near the top with some exposure in places.
-A head for heights is needed on this one.
+Like Woody Buttress, a head for heights is needed on this one.

 left face b mystery b